onflow/kitty-items/README.md

 Continue reading the sections below for instructions on how to start the project for local development, or testnet development.

+### 🐳  Working with Docker

+If you pull new changes from the main Kitty Items repository, you'll need to delete all existing Docker containers and Images, and restart the project to ensure Docker rebuilds each application with the updates.

 ## Local development

 1)  Run `npm run start:dev`